 Why You Must Take A Melbourne To Phillip Island Tour

 You’ll witness hundreds of burrows as you pass by this part of the Island.
-Wondering what that is?
-They are the smallest species of penguins, the Little Penguins, not more than 32 centimeters in height waddling together in colonies from the sea to their burrows.
-Catch this heartwarming sight as these penguins emerge from the waters to the safety of their homes at the Phillip Island.
-You may even get to watch the penguins feed their waiting young ones!
+Wondering why?
+They belong to the smallest of penguin species, the Little Penguins.
+These cute creatures are not more than 32 centimeters in height waddling together in colonies from the sea to their burrows.
+Catch this heartwarming sight as these penguins emerge from the waters to the safety of their homes.
+If this sounds interesting , visit Phillip Island Penguin Parade, Australia’s most loved attraction.

 Rush to the largest wildlife animal sanctuary in Phillip Island after your time with the farm animals.
 Spread across 60 acres, Phillip Island Wildlife Park is home to over 100 different species of Australian animals.
 Experience close encounters, hand feed and pat kangaroos and wallabies.
 Be amazed by the enormous birds such as emu and encounter various species of owls.

 4. Phillip Island National Surfing Reserve

 Begin your day at the southern coast of Victoria, a world-class destination with great surfing history.
 The Phillip Island National Surfing Reserve is the first of its kind in Victoria and the reserve comprises of four breaks, Woolamai, Smiths, Summerland and Cat Bay.
 Some are notable for their strong tidal waves, and others for their history and importance in providing safe breaks for the surfers of the future.
 A walk and swim at any of the beaches of the island also makes for a wonderful time.